MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-service-trust-portal.md

 - **GDPR** - How Microsoft helps support our customers on their GDPR compliance journeys.
 - **GRC Assessment** - Provides audit and assurance professionals with a common set of assessment procedures.
 - **HIPAA** - US Privacy requirements for personal health information held by covered entities.
-- **IRS 1075** - US government program providing guidance to protect the confidenitality of Federal Tax Information (FTI).
+- **IRS 1075** - US government program providing guidance to protect the confidentiality of Federal Tax Information (FTI).
 - **ISO** - Compliance with specific information security and risk management requirements.
 - **ITAR** - US regulation that controls the manufacture, sale, and distribution of defense.
 - **NIST 800-171 (DFARS)** - US security requirements for protecting Controlled Unclassified Information in Non Federal Systems and Organizations.
 - **PCI DSS** - Validation of controls around cardholder data to reduce credit card fraud.
 - **SOC Reports** - SOC 1, 2, and 3 reports designed to build trust and confidence in Microsoft Services.

-### Industries & Regions

-Clicking on one of the tiles for certification, standards, or regulations will bring you to a page that is separated into regions represented by the national flags for each country.
-There is also a section for all whitepapers to view resources for all regions.
-Select the Regions dropdown list to organize the available resources by geographic region.
+Resources with the series check mark indicate that the document has multiple versions, which can be viewed once you click on the document and click “view all versions” on the following page.

+Filter by date and cloud service

+Document download view

 > [!NOTE]
 > Many of the files on the STP require acceptance of a license agreement.
 Some browser-based PDF viewers do not allow Javascript to run, which prevents the license agreement from being displayed and the file from opening.